pdonorio/infrastructure/README.md

 All other nodes are slaves and have rancher agents running to distribute the load of the services scaling containers.

 ## creation

+Note: please have a look to the [base setup](docs/base.md) you need to continue testing these documentation.

 List of nodes to be created: